gramineproject/contrib/Examples/aks-python-helloworld/README.md

 cluster.

-*Warning:* this example relies on insecure arguments provided at runtime and should not be used production.
+*Warning:* this example relies on insecure arguments provided at runtime and should not be used in production.
 To use trusted arguments, please see [GSC documentation](https://gramine.readthedocs.io/projects/gsc).

 - Pull Python image: